fpjspro/fingerprintjs.com/content/index/cryptocurrency.md

     isCtaButton: false
   - ctaText: Start free trial
     subheader: Reduce chargebacks with payment authentication
-    content: "The best way to protect your merchant reputation is to identify purchases with a high likelihood of fraud before they can be processed.
+    content: 'The best way to protect your merchant reputation is to identify purchases with a high likelihood of fraud before they can be processed.
-      Build additional checks and balances into your payment flows with our easy-to-use API. "
+      Build additional checks and balances into your payment flows with our easy to use API. '
     image: /img/uploads/fpjs-subscriptions.png
     ctaUrl: https://dashboard.fingerprintjs.com/signup
     isCtaButton: false